marcospolitecnica/ExtemporaryUnit2/README.md

 Here you will find the exercises for the Extemporary of Unit 2

-This is the following list includes everything for this repository
+This is the following list, which includes everything for this repository

 ## Practical C programming Exercises
 - Chapter 4